programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 "talk" to database tables.
 SQL allows for data to be extracted from a database in a relatively intuitive manner.

-For example, say we had a historical database of corporations that were active in Canada one hundred years ago.
+For example, suppose we have access to a historical database of corporations that were active in Canada one hundred years ago.
-In the database table we might have the firm's name and the date it was founded.
+A table in this database might contain information about each firm's name and the date it was founded.
-Using SQL we can query this database table and it will return just rows of the table that meet our criteria.
+Using SQL we could query this database table and have it return just rows of the table that meet our criteria.

+Suppose that there is a table called Companies in this database.
-Given the table we will call Companies we can use SQL to query the table to return all companies that are at least 10 years old.
+We could write an SQL query to return information about all of the companies that were more than 10 years old.

-` SELECT * FROM Companies where AGE == 10;`
+` SELECT * FROM Companies where AGE => 10;`

-As expected, this SELECT statement takes all rows from the database table called **Companies** who are 10 years old and outputs the values.
+As expected, this SELECT statement takes all rows from the database table called **Companies** who are 10 or more years old and outputs the values.

 | Company name  |  Age   |